 We have another winner!
 This time around there were 2 correct answers.
 Our March Teen Book Display featured books with a "green" theme.
 Sometimes it was in the title, others had green covers, and the rest were the authors' last names.

-Looking for some wonderful gifts for yourself or others?
+Looking for some wonderful purchases for yourself or others?
 Then visit our book sale for a great selection of adult, teen, and children's books, music, and movies.
-Plus, there will be items for sale from Ten Thousand Villages.
 This event is sponsored by the Friends of the Shelton Libraries.

 At Plumb Memorial Library on Friday, 4/11, from 2:00PM-4:00PM.
 Families will explore library resources and offer support over refreshments.
 New members are welcome.